Special Report: An image makeover for Myanmar Inc

 Some are promoting charitable work, forging ties with the dissident Burmese Nobel Peace Prize laureate Aung San Suu Kyi, and huddling daily with executives from multinational companies descending upon one of world’s last frontier economies.

-Quietly, they are bringing sons and daughters into play, spawning a second-generation elite that is consolidating through business and marriage, even as Washington and Brussels debate how to lift sanctions without enriching the business allies of former dictator Than Shwe.
+Quietly, they are bringing sons and daughters into play, spawning a second-generation elite that is consolidating through business and marriage, even as Washington and Brussels debate how to lift sanctions without enriching Than Shwe’s business allies.

 The maneuvering poses a tricky dilemma for the West.
 The United States and Europe must embrace Myanmar’s political and industrial leaders in order for reforms to take hold and to counter China’s influence in this country at the crossroads of Asia.
 But that endorsement, and the impending lifting of trade sanctions, could backfire if the regime takes a repressive turn or the elite keep a lock on the nation’s resources.